irises0605/BlackRock-2019-SDE-Coding-Challenge/README.md

 (10 * 5) / ( (10 * 5) + (15 * 5) + (15 * (5 + 0.05) * 0.01) )
 ```

-Inputs and Outputs
+### Inputs and Outputs

 You will receive a string in the following format Portfolio:Benchmark where Portfolio & Benchmark each are in the same format.

 Here is the format: Name,AssetType,Shares,Price,AccruedInterest where each asset within Portfolio or Benchmark is separated by '|' symbol.

-The output for the transactions is TransactionType,Name,Shares
+The output for the transactions is TransactionType,Name,Shares.

-Assumptions
+### Assumptions

 Shares & Price are positive decimals